The Wealthy Thinker

 7 Steps to Making a Personal Finance Plan

-Step 1 – Access your current financial situation.
+Step 1 – Assess your current financial situation.

 When creating a personal financial plan, getting a snapshot of your current finances is the first place to start.